Sohilahamdy/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 ## Background Context

-Debugging can sometimes require more than just logs, especially if the software fails in unexpected ways or the logs don’t provide sufficient information.
+Debugging can sometimes require more than just logs, especially if the software fails in unexpected ways or the logs don't provide sufficient information.
 This project involves diagnosing issues in a Wordpress site, which is commonly powered by a LAMP stack (Linux, Apache, MySQL, and PHP).

 ## Requirements